MicrosoftDocs/office-developer-lync-evergreen-docs/docs/technical-articles/making-an-outgoing-im-call-and-sending-messages.md

 Learn how to make outgoing IM calls to a contact and then send outgoing IM messages to the remote participant in your UCWA 1.0 Windows Store app in C\#/XMAL and XML.

-**In this article**
-Before you start
-Overview of the process for making outgoing calls
-Get ready to make a call
-Make an outgoing IM call
-Handle events to monitor the progress of a call invitation
-Process communication-sourced events for outgoing calls
-Handle conversation-sourced events for outgoing calls
-Send outgoing IMs
-Additional resources

 To ensure the success of a call and the exchange of messages during a conversation, your instant messaging (IM) application will need to handle appropriate event notifications.
 In this article, I’ll explain what basic events to catch and how to process them in order to run a basic IM call and conversation.

 In UCWA, to make an IM call, you submit a POST request on the [startMessaging](http://ucwa.skype.com/documentation/resources-startmessaging) resource and include at least the SIP URI of the user you’re calling.
 This sends an invitation to the specified user via the UCWA event channel.
 When the recipient answers the call, the caller is notified that the call state changed from connecting to connected.